Overall Education Goals

 Verbal feedback from the attending physicians is expected and encouraged for all activities including oral patient presentation, bedside and OR procedures, conferences and research activities

 The Program Director conducts regular reviews of residents at quarterly meetings and: provides in-depth feedback.
-When ABSITE results are available, the Program Director also offers suggestions and encouragement for areas in need of improvement as well as congratulations for those who excelled.
+When ABSITE results are available, the Program Director also offers suggestions and encouragement for areas in need of improvement as well as congratulations to those who excelled.

 Peer evaluation and 360-degree evaluation of residents by nurses, surgical assistant, physician assistant are used for resident evaluations as well.
 Whenever issues arise or concern is voiced about the progress or conduct of residents, the Program Director or the Associate Program Director takes immediate action to provide counseling and feedback.